Streets for All: Kalamazoo Ave (2026-2027)

 • New sidewalks

-• New street trees and landscaping
+• New trees and landscaping on street

 There will also be major improvements to underground infrastructure that you won't see, but will modernize utilities and prepare Kalamazoo for the future.